moorthy-g/kdialog/README.md

 If `animation`, class `in` will be added to dialog as it opens & class `out` will be added to dialog as it closes.
 We should use these classes to bind animations

-If `transition`,  class `from` will be added to dialog as it opens & the same class will be removed as it closes.
+If `transition`, use class `from` to determine the intial state for transition

+> Class `transition` will be added to dialog whenever it opens/closes.
+> Transition details can be controlled using this class (delay, timing-function, ect...)

 > Note: Interested in dynamic transitions?? refer `transitFrom` , `transitTo`